 How Long Should an RV Battery Last?

 The answer to this question depends on the type of RV batteries you have, how they’re used, and how well you maintain them.
-But we can give you some generalizations.
+However, we can offer some generalizations:

-Typically, a well-maintained flooded lead acid battery should last anywhere from 4-5 years.
+- A well-maintained flooded lead-acid battery should last anywhere from 4 to 5 years.

-Lithium batteries have the longest lifespan, and often have a 10-year manufacturer’s warranty.
+- Lithium batteries have the longest lifespan (depending on the brand, they list between 10 and 20 years!), and often come with a 10-year manufacturer’s warranty.

 Can I Replace My RV Battery with a Lithium Battery?

-Even the charger that takes power from your chassis battery and alternator to charge your house batteries while you drive may need to be upgraded.
-So, you may be able to fit a lithium battery into the space where your lead acid battery sits, but other factors also need to be evaluated.
+Even the system that takes power from your chassis battery and alternator to charge your house batteries while you drive may need to be upgraded.
+Therefore, you may be able to fit a lithium battery into the space where your lead-acid battery sits, but other factors also need to be considered.

 Have You Replaced Your RV Batteries as a DIY Project?